-The practice of tipping or giving gratuities is a very nasty habit, perpetrated mostly by Americans and has spread like a virulent disease to many nations.
+The practice of automatically tipping or giving gratuities is a very nasty habit, perpetrated mostly by Americans and has spread like a virulent disease to many nations.
 These days, tipping is based more on emotional blackmail than the showing of appreciation for good service.
-In fact, in many places, such as US restaurants and cruise ships, compulsory gratuities are added to bills, whether the service was deserving of accolades or was totally abysmal.
+In fact, in many places such as US restaurants and cruise ships, compulsory gratuities are added to bills, whether the service was deserving of accolades or was totally abysmal.

-In many American - and now some Australian establishments such as so-called "fine dining" restaurants, gratuities are added to bills automatically and on top of that, patrons are expected to tip their waiters as well.
+In many American - and now some Australian establishments such as so-called 'fine dining' restaurants, gratuities are added to bills automatically and on top of that, patrons are expected to tip their waiters as well.
 This is the height of extortion by implied guilt.

 Some cruise lines have done exactly the same.
 For instance, a number of cruise lines have imposed compulsory gratuities on passengers on cruises out of Australia.
-One well-known line indulges in a real piece of bastardry by placing envelopes in passenger cabins stating the following:
+One well-known American line indulges in a real piece of bastardry by placing envelopes in passenger cabins stating the following:

 Really?
 Passengers who have already been extorted by this cruise line into forking out around $15 per day per passenger as of 2018 are then being hit with some more emotional blackmail to throw in some tips for cabin stewards and dining room waiters as well.
-In any case, cabin stewards and waiters should be delivering the WOW as part of their normal paid duties.
+In any case, cabin stewards and waiters should be delivering the so-called 'WOW' as part of their normal paid duties.

 But let's look at tips for personal service.
 Probably the most personal and definitely the most important service is offered by one's doctor.
-Who has ever tipped their doctor or a surgeon who may have saved their lives or cured them of terrible diseases?
+Who has ever tipped a doctor or a surgeon who may have saved their lives or cured them of terrible diseases?
 Who has ever tipped their dentist for maintaining their teeth in good health?
 Who has ever tipped the hospital nurses who have cared for them, dressed their wounds and made sure that they were comfortable when extremely ill?
 Who has ever tipped police or rescue personnel who saved their lives?

 There are many people who perform vital personal services for us, yet we wouldn't dream of tipping them and it would be insulting if we even offered to do so.
 We do not tip store salesmen when we buy articles.
 We do not tip many people who perform services as their jobs.
 Yet we are expected to tip waiters, ship's cabin stewards, taxi drivers, bellboys at hotels and the like.

-This is why major cruise lines employ people from third-world nations such as India, Philippines, Indonesia and some South American countries or people from the former communist eastern bloc nations to be cabin stewards, waiters, cleaners and musicians, simply because Australians, Britons and Americans would not do this work for lousy third-world pay.
+This is why major cruise lines employ people from third-world nations such as India, Philippines, Indonesia and some South American countries and people from the former communist eastern bloc nations to be cabin stewards, waiters, cleaners and musicians, simply because Australians, Britons and Americans would not do this work for lousy third-world pay.

 People who patronise restaurants or cruise ships where gratuities are compulsory should make a point of not giving anybody any tips whatsoever and most importantly, tell those service people that as they have already been slugged with compulsory gratuities, they are not going to give one cent more in tips to anybody.
 In fact on cruise shops, passengers can opt out of the automatic gratuities and should do so if they are smart.

 And those service people need to be told that if they don't like that situation, they can damn well complain to their employers until those employers stop extorting compulsory gratuities from their customers.